runtimeverification/evm-equivalence/EvmEquivalence/Interfaces/README.md

 2. Non reasoning-friendly maps in the `EvmYul` model:
    Currently, the `EvmYul` model is more geared towards execution than reasoning.
    This means that the map representation is not the most optimal for reasoning, and a more reasoning-friendly interface could be provided in the future.
-This is an argument in favor of not commiting (yet) to a K map representation tailored to play well with the current `EvmYul` maps, but this argument could change in the future.
+This is an argument in favor of not committing (yet) to a K map representation tailored to play well with the current `EvmYul` maps, but this argument could change in the future.

 ## Axioms as pre-theorems